corcor27/Introduction_to_R/_episodes/19-manipulating-data-frames.md

 questions:
 - "How do I access the data stored in data frames?"
 objectives:
-- "Understand the fundemetnals of addressing data frames."
+- "Understand the fundamentals of addressing data frames."
 keypoints:
 - "The complexity of the process is related to the complexity of the conditions for retrieving the data you want. "
 ---